djc/persona-totp/README.rst

 It's designed to be secure and easy to deploy, relying on a host of standards in web development and cryptography to handle your identity.

+**WARNING:** while I've tried to make persona-totp secure, I have not had substantial training in either security or cryptography.
+Be careful.

 Requirements
 ------------